-Transitional Child Care Income Guidelines
+Transitional Child Care

 The Transitional Child Care Benefit (TCC) is a way to assist families with the continued cost of child care.
 The benefit is at a reduced rate of the regular child care benefit, which means families have an increased responsibility for their child care cost.
 TCC is intended to allow families a chance to "transition" into paying the full cost of child care while increasing their financial stability.

 The Transitional Child Care Benefit Income Limits do not apply to new applicants for child care.
-New applicants must first qualify under the income limits for the regular Child Care Assistance Program.
+New applicants must first qualify under the income limits for the regular Child Care Subsidy Program.
 If you are currently receiving child care and have an increase in your income, you may be eligible for this Transitional Child Care benefit.
 Contact your local Family Support Division office for more information about this benefit.